The Metropolis(-Rosenbluth-Rosenbluth-Teller-Teller)-Hastings algorithm

 A now standard way for simulating or sampling such random variables is to use the Metropolis-Hastings algorithm, undoubtedly the cornerstone of Markov chain Monte Carlo methods.
 This method creates a discrete-time Markov chain that has a stationary or invariant distribution being the aforementioned distribution.

 The algorithm was born out of a 1953 paper by Nicholas Metropolis, Arianna W. Rosenbluth, Marshall Rosenbluth, Augusta H. Teller, and Edward Teller (two husband-wife pairs), who looked at a special case, and a 1970 paper by W.K.
 Hastings, who generalized the method.
 It is typically called the Metropolis-Hastings or the Metropolis algorithm.
-And some have called it the M(RT)2 H algorthm.
+And some have called it the M(RT)2 H algorithm.

 (The history is a bit complicated, but perhaps we should drop the name Metropolis.
 The late Arianna (née Wright) Rosenbluth did most of the work.
 She was also a dab hand at fencing.)